npenin/akala/packages/doc/client/composers/attribute-composer.md

 ### Using the CustomAttributeComposer

+#### Using Direct Attribute

 ```html
 <p custom-attribute="{role=context.role}">
 ```

-OR
+#### Using Sub Attributes

 ```html
 <p custom-attribute custom-attribute-role="context.role">
 ```

-In this example, the `CustomAttributeComposer` class extends the `AttributeComposer` class and implements the `getContext` and `applyInternal` methods.
-The `apply` method is then used to bind the custom attribute to the element.
+In this example, the `CustomAttributeComposer` class extends `AttributeComposer` and implements the `getContext` and `applyInternal` methods.
+The `apply` method binds the custom attribute to the element.

-This little example will bing the role attribute to the context.role value.
-Each time the role value will change in the [data context](datacontext), the role attribute will get updated.
+This example binds the `role` attribute to `context.role`.
+When `context.role` changes, the `role` attribute updates accordingly.

-**WARNING: the opposite is not true, if the attribute changes, it will not automatically update the `context.role` value.**
+**WARNING: Changes to the attribute do not update `context.role`.**

+In the second example, `<p custom-attribute custom-attribute-role="context.role">`, note the empty `custom-attribute` alongside `custom-attribute-role`.
+This is intentional.
+The `CustomAttributeComposer` uses `custom-attribute` as its selector.
+Since wildcard attribute selectors (`custom-attribute-*`) are not supported in the DOM, adding the empty attribute ensures proper selection and in the most efficient and optimized manner.

 ## Definition